A Jedi's Fight - A Star Wars Fan Fiction Story

 Liane started to laugh.

 "I am, and I know I shouldn't.
 Those dark feelings of envy are wrong.
-Ian is five years older than I am, so it's obvious that he might remember Severini and Obi-Wan, although he didn't mentioned he recognized Severini when she helped him to recover after that blast.
+Ian is four years older than I am, so it's obvious that he might remember Severini and Obi-Wan, although he didn't mentioned he recognized Severini when she helped him to recover after that blast.
 Ben was living in exile on Tatooine when I was born on Morantan.
-When I was about one year old, Anakin met and challenged Severini to fight a lightsaber duel ," She murmured not talking to Yarmod in particular, "Besides I have already met Ben, and listened to his advice, many times; on Endor twice and numerous times on Na'ctaMagh'Ba.
+When I was about one year old, Anakin met and challenged Severini in a lightsaber duel ," She murmured not talking to Yarmod in particular, "Besides I have already met Ben, and listened to his advice, many times; on Endor twice and numerous times on Na'ctaMagh'Ba.
 That's why I want them both to contact my brother."

 "Has Darth Vader killed your mother?"
 Yarmod asked devastated.

-"Oh, that's just a matter of combining some facts, Yarmod.
-Luke and master Yoda told me I was still a baby girl, when my mother died.
-Luke told me that Anakin adopted me as his daughter after he had found me, because he felt I was sensitive to the Force.
-Ben expressed the loss of his beloved wife in the papers he has left for Ian and me.
-He felt Severini becoming one with the Force.
-He also tells about the beginning of the imperial occupation of Morantan, and what that meant for Severini and him.
+"Luke and master Yoda told me I was still a baby girl, when my mother sacrificed herself and became one with the Force.
+Luke told me that Anakin took me with him to become his apprentice on the Dark Side, later he adopted me as his daughter, because the tiny spark of Anakin's goodness had made him feel attached to me.
+Ben expressed the loss of his beloved wife in the files he has left for Ian and me.
+He felt that Severini was becoming one with the Force.
+He also tells about the beginning of the imperial occupation of Morantan, and what that would mean for Severini and him.
 And finally, Yarmod, Anakin has more or less admitted what happened to Severini.
 He regrets he fought her, but he couldn't do anything else.
 His orders were to wipe all Jedi in the galaxy.
 Those were the emperor's orders.
 He also defeated Ben on the first Death Star."

 "So your foster father killed both your parents, and you can forgive him?"
 Yarmod asked.